thriveweb/deking-new/content/services/single-service3.md

       within the splash zone.
 This includes the decking screws, concrete anchors into the pool shell, and joist hangers.
 Stirrups are heavy duty and hot dipped galvanised which are set into 20 Mpa poured concrete
-    title: What are some important things to consider when it comes to pool decking?
+    title: Materials to withstand the weather
   - description: >-
       We can build pool decking on all kinds of blocks including those with unusual elevations/slopes and interesting pool designs.
 By incorporating